-What Your Night-Shift Workers Can Do To Reduce Risk of Fatigue and Shift-Work Disorder
+What can workers Do To Reduce Risk of Fatigue and Shift-Work Disorder?

 The negative impacts of shift-work and circadian disruption on workplace accidents, reduced productivity, and increased errors are well-known.
 However, shift work and night shifts remain an essential part of our society and economy.